aruniverse/itwin-cospace/README.md

 ```bash
 git clone https://github.com/aruniverse/itwin_devspace.git
 ```

+In your VSCode instance, open workspace from file, and select the `itv_vcr_imjs.code-workspace` file.

 #### imodeljs
 We'll use [git sparse-checkout](https://github.blog/2020-01-17-bring-your-monorepo-down-to-size-with-sparse-checkout/) to not pull in code we don't really care about in the core repo.